 Travel Grant Awards

 Travel Grant Awards are intended to support students, residents and fellows attending a scientific conference or meeting to present research related to alopecia areata.
 Applicants must have an abstract accepted for oral or poster presentation and attend the conference in its entirety.
 Awards are $1,000 maximum for domestic travel and $1,800 maximum for international travel.
-Due to the COVID-19 pandemic, we are no longer accepting travel grant applications this year.
-Please check back for information on 2021 travel grants.
+Due to the COVID-19 pandemic, we have temporarily halted travel grant applications.
+Please check back for information on 2022 travel grants.